Table of contents

 What vitamin B2 deficiency symptoms can occur?

-Vitamin B2 deficiency is extremely rare, but the consequences can be varied and serious.
-In addition to insufficient intake, endocrine abnormalities (such as thyroid hormone deficiency) and various diseases can be caused by vitamin B2 deficiency.9 Signs and symptoms of vitamin B2 deficiency include skin disorders, hyperemia and edema of the mouth and throat, torn corners of the mouth, cheilosis (swollen, cracked lips), hair loss, sexual problems, sore throat, itchy and red eyes, and liver and nerve damage.[10,11]
+Vitamin B2 deficiency It only happens extremely rarely, but the consequences can be varied and serious.
+In addition to inadequate intake, endocrine anomalies (such as thyroid hormone deficiency) and various diseases of vitamin B2 are caused.
+9 The signs and symptoms of a vitamin B2 In the lack of a lack of skin diseases, hyperemia and edema in the mouth and throat, torn corners of mouth, cheilosis (swollen, cracked lips), hair loss, sexual problems, sore throat, itchy and red eyes as well as liver and nerve damage. [ 10.11]

 Natural sources of vitamin B2